strimzi/proposals/000-mm2-connector-offsets-support.md

 A second new annotation will be added called `strimzi.io/mirrormaker-connector`.
 It will be required when `strimzi.io/connector-offsets` is set.
-The value will be the name of the connector to apply the action to, for example `east-kafka->west-kafka.MirrorSourceConnector`.
+The value will be a comma separated list of the names of the connectors to apply the action to, for example `east-kafka->west-kafka.MirrorSourceConnector,east-kafka->west-kafka.MirrorCheckpointConnector`.

-If the `strimzi.io/mirrormaker-connector` annotation is set, but the `strimzi.io/connector-offsets` annotation is missing the operator will take no action.
+If the `strimzi.io/mirrormaker-connector` annotation is set, but the `strimzi.io/connector-offsets` annotation is missing the operator will take no action but add a warning message.

 ### Listing offsets

 To list the current offsets the user will annotate the KafkaMirrorMaker2 resource with the new annotation `strimzi.io/connector-offsets` set to `list`, and the `strimzi.io/mirrormaker-connector` annotation.
-After the annotations are added, on the next reconciliation the operator will fetch the current offsets for the connector and create a Kubernetes ConfigMap containing the JSON response.
+After the annotations are added, on the next reconciliation the operator will fetch the current offsets for the connector(s) and create Kubernetes ConfigMap(s) containing the JSON response(s).
-The operator will add an owner reference to the Kubernetes ConfigMap pointing to the KafkaMirrorMaker2 resource that was annotated.
+The operator will add an owner reference to the Kubernetes ConfigMap(s) pointing to the KafkaMirrorMaker2 resource that was annotated.
-If the ConfigMap already exists the operator will patch the ConfigMap with updated data and not add an owner reference.
+If the ConfigMap(s) already exist the operator will patch the ConfigMap(s) with updated data and not add an owner reference.
-This means any existing keys in the ConfigMap that the operator is not updating will remain as before.
+This means any existing keys in the ConfigMap(s) that the operator is not updating will remain as before.

+Since the operator reconciles connectors one-by-one, after each list operation the operator will update the `strimzi.io/mirrormaker-connector` annotation to remove the connector it has just listed offsets for.
-The operator will then remove the annotations from the KafkaMirrorMaker2 CR.
+Once all list operations are complete the operator will then remove both the `strimzi.io/mirrormaker-connector` and `strimzi.io/connector-offsets` annotations from the KafkaMirrorMaker2 CR.
+This will make it easier to recover from errors.

 If the user wants to see an updated set of offsets they will need to re-annotate the resource.

-The name of the ConfigMap the operator creates/updates will be set by the user in the KafkaMirrorMaker2 CR.
+The name of the ConfigMap(s) the operator creates/updates will be set by the user in the KafkaMirrorMaker2 CR.
 The KafkaMirrorMaker2 CRD will be updated to contain a new connector property called `listOffsets` that must be set for the `strimzi.io/connector-offsets=list` annotation to take effect.
 The structure of the `listOffsets` property will be as below, to allow it to be extended in future if required: